Military Spouse Initiative | Deloitte US Careers has been added to your bookmarks.

 Read more about Jennifer's career journey.

-Cassandra Sullivan is a Senior Consultant in the Organization Transformation & Talent service line within Human Capital at Deloitte Consulting LLP.
+Cassandra Sullivan is a Senior Consultant at Deloitte Consulting LLP.
 She has focused her career at Deloitte on redesigning business functions and managing the global impact on the workforce through organizational change management practices and training.
 She is also passionate about public and private sector partnerships and applies her mission-oriented focus to pro bono projects via Deloitte’s skills-based volunteering programs.

 She managed four military-ordered moves in under four years at Deloitte and co-founded the Military Spouse Initiative (MSI) when making her first transfer.
 Alongside her client service, she serves as the Program Manager for MSI and works out of Deloitte’s office in Seattle, WA; she was previously assigned to Deloitte offices in New York City, NY, Atlanta, GA, San Francisco, CA, and Washington, DC.
 Her husband is currently serving as a Submarine Officer.